 Non-prescription medication: I confirm that I have administered this non-prescription medication, without adverse effect, to my child in the past.
-I will inform the school medication. (delete as appropriate) ily is adversely affected by the above If more than one medicine is required a sepa one. rate form should be completed for each Signature(s) Date
+I will inform the school immediately, in writing, if my child subsequently is adversely affected by the above medication. (delete as appropriate)

+If more than one medicine is required a separate form should be completed for each one.

+Signature(s)

+Date